northian/Lexatys-Public-Software/SP Parser/readme.md

 Here is a helpful list of all the variables you can set.

 - **vals**: The number of values used in the limit.
 Can be either 1 or 2.
-- **val1 and val2**: Depeneding on the vals section either val1 can be used solely or val1 and val2 are both used.
+- **val1 and val2**: Depending on the vals section either val1 can be used solely or val1 and val2 are both used.
 - **limit**: The limit for the test.
-- **column**: The exact coulmns needed to search.
+- **column**: The exact columns needed to search.
 Refer to the chart at the bottom of the page to see what columns to use.
 They also need to be in brackets [  ].
 - **limitType**: What limit type to use for the test ["Min, Max, 1dB, Slope, FCROSS"] are all tests that can be used.
 -- **Max**: Gets the lowest number (Mostly used for finding insertion loss).
 -- **Min**: Gets the highest number (Mostly used for finding rejections).
 -- **1dB**: Gets the freq where the insertion loss is 1 less than the middle freq insertion loss.
--- **Slope**: Gets the differece of the highest and lowest within a range of frequences.
+-- **Slope**: Gets the difference of the highest and lowest within a range of frequencies.
--- **FCROSS**: Gets the freq where
+-- **FCROSS**: Gets the freq where the frequencies cross over.
-- **dBc**: To decern if dBc is used at all in the test.
+- **dBc**: To discern if dBc is used at all in the test.
 You can use ["template, use, no"].
 -- **template** sets the dBc for all other tests that use it.
 You can set another template later down the line in tests with another template.
 -- **use** is simple, it uses the last stored template and must come after a template setting.
 -- **no** is no. dBc is not used at all for that particular test.